 Last winter was slow in arriving, too (at least by my standards), and I had two good "reminders" of how important it is to be prepared for the unexpected.
-I'll keep both in mind as I wait for winter this year.

 The day after Christmas, I was out climbing Mount Monadnock in southwestern New Hampshire to break in a brand-new pair of mountaineering boots.
 The lower section of the trail I was climbing had a light dusting of snow on it, but the footing was good.
 Only once the trail started to climb did it become a solid sheet of ice, Fortunately, I had traction aids in my pack (along with extra clothing, a headlamp and an emergency kit) and was able to safely continue my hike.
 Without them, I'd have had to turn around.
 Traveling alone means you have to be extra cautious.